Skip Navigation Links www.nws.noaa.gov

 FCST AVE LIM FCST BLW MEDIAN ABV

-SEASONAL FORECAST DISCUSSION VALID FMA 2025 - FMA 2026
+SEASONAL FORECAST DISCUSSION VALID MAM 2025 - MAM 2026

 Refer to the prognostic discussion of the long-lead seasonal outlooks for the contiguous U.S. (CONUS) and Alaska for a description of the El Niño Southern Oscillation (ENSO) outlook and other climate conditions relevant to the seasonal outlook.
-La Nina conditions are observed over the Pacific Ocean.
-Equatorial SSTs were above average in the far western Pacific Ocean.
-Below average SSTs were evident in the central and east-central Pacific Ocean, with near-average SSTs observed in the eastern Pacific Ocean.
-Negative subsurface temperature anomalies have persisted in the eastern equatorial Pacific Ocean.
-Below-average subsurface temperatures have expanded to the central Pacific Ocean, while above-average
+La Niña conditions are observed over the Pacific Ocean.
+Equatorial SSTs were above average in the far western Pacific Ocean and in most of the Atlantic Ocean.
+Below-average SSTs were evident in the central and east-central Pacific Ocean and in parts of the west-central Indian Ocean.
+Negative subsurface temperature anomalies have persisted in the central and eastern equatorial Pacific Ocean.
+Above-average subsurface temperatures prevailed in the far western Pacific and at depth west of the Date Line.
+Low-level wind anomalies were easterly from the western to east-central equatorial Pacific Ocean and upper-level wind anomalies were westerly over the east-central equatorial Pacific Ocean.
+Most recent dynamical and statistical models predict La Niña conditions to persist through February-April 2025, with a transition to ENSO-neutral (greater than 66% probability) likely during March-May 2025.

 Hilo